eosc-life-workshop/WESkit/snakemake/create_workflow.md

 ## Environment activation

-First, we use the tutorial data from the official Snakemake repository - complete tutorial is very recommended for advanced learning!
+First, we use the tutorial data from the official Snakemake repository.
+Completion of the tutorial is very recommended for advanced learning!
 We will create a Snakefile (workflow file) and copy the rules into it.

 Please execute the following lines in the terminal